Back to Basics Dog Food

 Overall, the ingredients in these foods look very good.
 We like the idea of including organ meat in dog food.
 As usual, when you have grain free foods you often have peas as a substitute and that’s the case here, along with tapioca.
 But there’s a lot to like in these foods.

-How would you rate Back to the Basics:
+How would you rate Back to Basics:

-Our Back To Basics High Protein Pork Formula Dog Food Review
+Back To Basics High Protein Pork Formula Dog Food Review

 We’ve chosen Back To Basics High Protein Pork Formula for this review.
 Many dog owners aren’t familiar with pork as a meat protein for dogs so we were happy to see Back To Basics use it in this food.